Ukraine’s overburdened doctors in desperate virus fight

 “It shows the government’s lack of respect for our work,” she said.
 “That kind of indifference should scare not just me.
 We have nothing and are driven by enthusiasm, but we are running out of it.”

-Karmanau reported from Minsk, Belarus.
+Yuras Karmanau reported from Minsk, Belarus.

 Follow AP pandemic coverage at http://apnews.com/VirusOutbreak and https://apnews.com/UnderstandingtheOutbreak.